 Authorities may review any case of death, whether resulting from natural causes or homicide, and base subsequent findings upon court-quality evidence.
 As intriguing as they are, the Paul Is Dead “clues” don’t come close to meeting this standard.
 But photographs and aural/spectral voice identification do.

-Twenty-first century technology has given us a number of means to cataloguing, comparing, manipulating, storing graphic and sonic data to a degree unimaginable in 1969, when the PID rumor began.
+Twenty-first century technology has given us a number of means to catalogue, compare, manipulate, and store graphic and sonic data to a degree unimaginable in 1969, when the PID rumor began.
 Naturally, those who persist in maintaining this belief have turned to photographs and recordings in order to prove that McCartney died in 1966.

 Looking at any photo of Paul McCartney from the 1940s to 2007, one can immediately recognize his most salient facial feature: a slight inner-eyelid fold that makes his eyes seem to slant toward the outside of his face.
 While inner-eyelid folds are common among eastern Asians, they are relatively rare among Europeans.
 Proponents of the PID story say that the public therefore concentrates upon the eyes as a McCartney identifier, and neglects other parts of the face that exhibit more severe changes.
 This trait was one also the one most easily corrected by cosmetic surgery.